A Probabilistic Approach to Generalized Zeckendorf Decompositions: Gaps in Zeckendorf Decomposition

 Although we can prove the results at the same level of generality as in the previous section, we prefer to keep the expressions cleaner and simpler, and will assume throughout this section that $c_1,\dots,c_L >0$. \\

 Our analysis is based on a renewal structure we now describe.
 We refer to the gaps of length $k\ge 2$ as ``long gaps", and denote the lengths of the long gaps, indexed by order of appearance, by $(R_j:j\in\N)$.
-Observe that any long gap is followed by a (possibly empty) sequence of length-$0$ and length-$1$ gaps, independent of $k$, and is then followed again by an independent long gap.
-The number of the small gaps is bounded above by $(L-1)+\sum_i (c_i-1)=(\sum_i c_i)-1$, as the first summand bounds the number of length-$1$ gaps and the second summand bounds the number of length $0$-gaps.
+Observe that any long gap is followed by a possibly empty sequence of: gaps of zero length (summand repeated more than once, see first paragraph of Section \ref{sec:gap_dist}) and gaps of length $1$, independent of $k$.
+This is then followed again by an independent long gap.
+The number of the small gaps is bounded above by $(L-1)+\sum_i (c_i-1)=(\sum_i c_i)-1$, as the first summand bounds the number of length $1$, and the second summand bounds the number of gaps of length zero.
 Let $T_m$ denote the first time exactly $m$ long gaps are completed, $ m(n) = \sup\{m : T_m \le n\}$.
 Observe that a long gap is completed whenever the digit zero is followed by a nonzero digit.
 Therefore

 From the Markov property,

 Letting $A= \{z= (x,b,b') \in{\cal L}: x>0\}$, and repeating a similar computation as in the proof of the case $k=1$ in Theorem \ref{th:gap_dist}, it follows that

 where the last equality follows from \eqref{eq:nice1} and \eqref{eq:nice2}.
 Also, by the renewal theorem \cite[Theorem 2.4.6]{durrett}